 The NRI report, when used properly, will provide the basis for proper land use change decisions and development while protecting the natural resource base of the county.

 Each NRI report contains:

 - Parcel Location - Site specific information on nearby Ag Areas, Cultural Resources Information, Drainage and Runoff - Watershed Characteristics - Location of parcel on the Flood Insurance Rate Map.
 The FEMA map would indicate if the property is located in a floodplain. - Location of the parcel on the Illinois State Geological Survey.
-This map would indicate the topography of the site. - Location of Wetlands on the parcel.
-Wetlands are identified by the U.S. Department of Fish & Wildlife Service. - Woodlands situated on the property. - Geological information of the parcel.
+This map would indicate the topography of the - Location of Wetlands on the parcel.
+Wetlands are identified by the U.S. Department of Fish & Wildlife Service. - Woodlands situated on the property. - Geological information of the parcel. - Soils found on the parcel.
+Soils are derived from the Soil Survey of LaSalle County.
+Information on the soils, Building Site Development Limitations, and Limitations for Sanitary Facilities is also taken from the Soil Survey of LaSalle County. - Threatened and Endangered Species information. - Land Evaluation and Site Assessment System (LESA) Report. - Information regarding stormwater management and water quality impacts, soil erosion and sediment control.